 Understand your health insurance deductible

 Your deductible is the amount you have to spend (not counting your monthly premiums) before your health insurer might kick in cash to help cover health care services.
-Check your policy for this amount, which typically resets at the end of the policy year.
+Check your policy for this amount, which typically resets at the beginning of each new policy year.
 A higher deductible usually translates to a lower premium (and vice versa).
 Depending on your health care needs and risk tolerance, you might consider switching to a plan with a higher deductible and lower premium.

 Read your receipts

 Some restaurants automatically add a gratuity onto the bill.
-If you’re not paying attention, you might inadvertently tip twice.
-As for grocery and drugstore receipts, they could include coupons, so see if there’s anything useful on that long strip of paper before automatically trashing it.
+If you don't review the bill before paying, you might inadvertently tip twice.
+As for grocery and drugstore receipts, they could include coupons, so be sure to check if there’s anything useful on that long strip of paper before automatically trashing it.

 Check the rotating bonus categories on rewards credit cards